 Sabetha City Commission

 The Sabetha City Commission met at 6 p.m.
-Monday, April 10.
-Present were Mayor Doug Clark, Commissioners Norm Schmitt, Nick Aberle, Maridel Wittmer and Julie Burenheide, City Administrator Doug Allen, Assistant City Administrator Bill Shroyer and City Clerk Steve Compo.
-Jeremy Haverkamp also was present to give an update on the city’s Parks and Recreation Department.
+Monday, Sept.
+24. Present were Commissioners Norm Schmitt, Nick Aberle and Julie Burenheide; City Administrator Doug Allen, Assistant City Administrator Bill Shroyer and City Clerk Steve Compo.
+Mayor Doug Clark and Commissioner Maridel Wittmer were absent.
+Commissioner Schmitt served as acting mayor in Clark’s absence.

 Also at the meeting: